 Information for student nominees

-• Confirm that you are in good conduct standing, which will be confirmed by the Student Conduct Office
+- Be in good conduct standing for non-academic misconduct, which will be verified by the Student Conduct Office

 Frequently asked questions